vlaci/openconnect-sso/README.md

 ```

 Alternatively you may just [get Poetry](https://python-poetry.org/docs/) and
-start developing using the `scripts/devenv` helper script.
+start developing by using the included `Makefile`.
+Type `make help` to see the
+possibble make targets.